-The receive frequency simplex function allows you to quickly change the transmit frequency, when operating on a split pair (repeater/semi-duplex mode), to the receive frequency to allow direct communications.
-(For example, if you are transmitting on 42.000 MHz and receiving 42.555 MHz, press FUNC, then UP to transmit on 42.555 MHz.
+The receive frequency simplex function allows you to quickly change the transmit frequency, when operating on a split pair (repeater/semi-duplex mode), to the receive frequency to allow direct communications. (i.e. If you are transmitting on 81.000 MHz and receiving 81.555 MHz, press FUNC then UP to transmit on 81.555 MHz.
 To return to the split pair condition, you must recall the memory channel again.
-This is quickly done by pressing M.UP for one step up, then back down one step with the M.DN key.)
+This is quickly done by pressing M.UP for one step up, then back down one step with the M.DN key).